 “I’m sorry that I missed your call.
 Was it urgent or can I call you back later?”

 “Sorry that i missed your call.
-Can I call you later to talk?”
+I had multiple calls in the queue, but I will call you later to talk!“

 “I saw your missed call.
 Let me call you back this afternoon.”